eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			a collection \cite{WikipediaContributors2018a16}.
 		* A record is different from an array, since each field had a name and can be of a different type in comparison to other fields
-			\cite{WikipediaContributors2018a16};
+			\cite{WikipediaContributors2018a16}
-			an array does not have names for each element, and all the elements of the array must have the same data type.
+			+ An array does not have names for each element, and all the elements of the array must have the same data type
+			+ This assumes that the array can be a dynamic array, which is also known as growable array, resizable array, dynamic table, mutable array, or array list.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.